 Chromecast is brilliantly easy to set up, gave us little hassle after the first few minutes, and then worked really well.

 You quickly become accustomed to the idea of just reaching for your phone and beaming something over to it - just like the future should be.

 The streaming quality is generally very good, and it's quite reliable, especially for a product that's still fairly early in its life.
 It's also impressive that it works so well on all platforms.

 At $49, we definitely like the price.
 It's well into impulse-buy territory, and we do think it's worth picking one up just for its potential, even if you already have a way to stream the services it currently works with.

-The lack of apps is the simple, major problem.
-Chromecast is fairly well-supported in the US, but here in Australia, it needs fleshing out.
+The lack of apps was the simple, major problem when Chromecast originally launched.
+It was fairly well-supported in the US, but elsewhere it needed fleshing out... and it has been.

-And while it is broadly reliable, it does feel like a bit more polish would improve things further – faster loading of videos in some apps, broader support in basic Android apps, stronger streaming from desktops, for example.
+There are a few other things we'd like to see, such as a bit more polish to improve things further – faster loading of videos in some apps, broader support in basic Android apps, stronger streaming from desktops, for example.